Skip to main content

 Note: If you ever want to configure a new domain then you can select Configure a Different Domain.
 This will restart the process so that you can configure a new domain.
 You can only have one custom domain active at any one time.

-Adding Records To Your DNS Host
+Adding Records to Your DNS Host

 The process for adding records to your DNS host can vary depending on your hosting provider.
 Some common hosting providers are: Amazon Route 53, GoDaddy, Hover, CloudFlare, etc. We'll outline the process for adding new records to an existing domain in Amazon Route 53 although it's often best to request the help of a developer or site admin who would be familiar with this process.